Foreigner Buying Property in New York, 8 Questions That Matter

 5. Property rental yield in New York

 The gross rental yield is about 5 percent of property price.
 For example, for a $1 million property, expect to collect $50,000 a year in rent.
 There are two main carrying costs when owning a condo and these are common charges and property taxes.
 After these two expenses, the net property rental yield for a condominium in Manhattan is between 2 to 3 percent.
 This is indeed low.
 The reason investors buy in Manhattan is for the long term appreciation and price stability.

 6. How should a foreigner own property in New York

 It all depends.
 Foreigners can own the property under their own name or through a company (or layers of companies).
-With the company structure, ownership can be through a New York LLC or, at a more complex level, having a foreign corporation own a New York LLC which owns the New York property.
+With the company structure, ownership can be through a New York Limited Liability Company or, at a more complex level, having a foreign corporation own a New York LLC which owns the New York property.

 There are pros and cons of each and it depends on whether there is a mortgage involved, whether there is a tax treaty between the United States and the foreigner’s country, risk tolerance, expense tolerance, appetite for administrative work annually etc. We will coordinate a meeting with a tax attorney to explore all the options.